 For the second tournament the organisers reverted to club participation but the teams still had to come from cities staging trade fairs.
-Sixteen clubs took part in the 1958-60 tournament, after which it was staged on an annual basis.
+Sixteen sides took part in the 1958–60 tournament, after which the competition was run on an annual basis.
 By 1962 the number of entrants had risen to 32; there are now over 100.
-In its early years, teams from southern Europe dominated, notably Barcelona, who won it three times, and Valencia CF who won it twice.
-In 1968 Leeds United AFC became the first northern European club to win the trophy, heralding a run of six successive wins by English sides.
+In its early years, clubs from southern Europe dominated, notably Barcelona, who won it three times, and Valencia who prevailed twice.
+In 1968 Leeds United became the first northern European outfit to lift the trophy, heralding a run of six successive victories by English teams.

-The fifth of these was in 1971/72, won by Tottenham Hotspur FC, and the first to be known as the UEFA Cup.
-The change of name was recognition of the fact the competition was now run by UEFA and no longer associated with the trade fairs.
-During the 1970s German, Dutch, Belgian and Swedish sides began to successfully compete with the English and between 1968 and 1984 only one team from the south – Juventus in 1977 – managed to disrupt the dominance of the northern Europeans.
+The fifth of these was in 1971/72, by Tottenham Hotspur, and the first to be known as the UEFA Cup.
+The change of name was recognition of the fact the competition was now organised by UEFA and no longer associated with the trade fairs.
+During the 1970s German, Dutch, Belgian and Swedish sides began to successfully compete with the English and between 1968 and 1984 only one team from the south – Juventus in 1977 – managed to disrupt the supremacy of the northern Europeans.

-But following back-to-back victories by Real Madrid CF in the mid-1980s, Italian clubs took control in the 1990s.
-Starting with SSC Napoli's victory in 1989, Italian sides won the UEFA Cup eight times in eleven seasons, with FC Internazionale Milano winning it three times, before Galatasaray AŞ claimed it as Turkey's first European club prize in 2000.
+But following back-to-back triumphs by Real Madrid CF in the mid-1980s, Italian clubs took control in the 1990s.
+Starting with SSC Napoli's success in 1989, Italian sides landed the UEFA Cup eight times in eleven seasons, with Internazionale Milano winning it three times, before Galatasaray claimed it as Turkey's first European club prize in 2000.
 With the exception of 1964 and 1965, the final had, like the previous rounds, always been a two-legged, affair.
-The format changed permanently to a one-tie final in 1998 when Inter beat S.S.
-Lazio 3-0 at the Parc des Princes in Paris.
-Inter, Juventus and Liverpool share the record of three UEFA Cup final successes apiece.
+The format changed permanently to a one-off final in 1998 when Inter beat Lazio 3-0 at the Parc des Princes in Paris.

-From 1999/00, domestic cup winners also qualified for the UEFA Cup after the UEFA Cup Winners' Cup was disbanded.
-In addition, clubs eliminated from the third qualifying round of the UEFA Champions League and the eight third-placed finishers at the end of the group stage of the same competition entered the competition.
-A group stage was introduced for the first time in 2004/05 involving 40 teams playing four games.
+From 1999/2000, domestic cup winners also qualified for the UEFA Cup after the UEFA Cup Winners' Cup was disbanded.
+In addition, teams eliminated from the third qualifying round of the UEFA Champions League and the eight third-placed finishers at the end of the latter tournament's group stage entered the competition.
+A group phase was introduced for the first time in 2004/05 involving 40 clubs playing four games apiece.

 UEFA Europa League

-Since 2009/10 the competition has been known as the UEFA Europa League, with the group stage expanded to 48 clubs playing six matches on a home-and-away format similar to the UEFA Champions League.
-Club Atlético de Madrid took two of the first three titles, sandwiching an Porto triumph, and that was followed by successes for Chelsea and Sevilla.
+Since 2009/10 the competition has been known as the UEFA Europa League, with the group stage expanded to 48 sides playing six matches on a home-and-away format similar to the UEFA Champions League.
+Atlético Madrid took two of the first three titles, sandwiching an Porto triumph, and that was followed by successes for Chelsea and Sevilla.
 From 2015 the winners gain entry to the following season's UEFA Champions League; Sevilla were the first to benefit with their record fourth coronation and they retained the trophy in 2016.